PCMakia/Assembly-First-Game/README.md

 If the program's guess match your number, type 0 to end the game.

 # How to run
 Copy the code from txt file and put them in "source" tab of PEP/9 virtural environment.
+Or open pep file in PEP/9.

+Change view to "Terminal I/O".

 Hit run to run the code.

 Link to PEP/9 download page: https://computersystemsbook.com/5th-edition/pep9/